Ahmad Faris al-Shidyaq: Early life

-Ahmad Faris Shidyaq was born in 1804 in Ashqout, a mountain village of the Keserwan District in the modern Mount Lebanon Governorate.
-At birth, his given name was Faris.
+Faris Shidyaq was born in 1804 in Ashqout, a mountain village of the Keserwan District in the modern Mount Lebanon Governorate.
+At birth, his given name was Faris, (the name Ahmad was added by him after his conversion to Islam in the 1860).
 His father's name was Youssef.
 His mother was of the Massaad family, from Ashqout.
-His family traced its roots to the Maronite muqaddam Ra'ad bin Khatir from Hasroun.
-His family was very well educated and its members worked as secretaries for the governors of Mount Lebanon.
+His family traced its roots to ancient Syria, and was very well educated.
+Its members worked as secretaries for the governors of Mount Lebanon.
 In 1805, the family was forced to leave Ashqout following a conflict with a local governor; Butrus al-Shidyaq, the paternal grandfather of Faris, was killed because of the politics.

 The family settled in Hadath, in the suburbs of Beirut, at the service of a Shihabi prince.
-Faris joined his brothers, Tannous (1791–1861) and Assaad (1797–1830), and his maternal cousin Boulos Massaad (1806–1890), in Ayn Warqa school, one of the most prestigious Maronite schools of the 19th century.
+Faris joined his brothers, Tannous (1791–1861) and As'ad (1798–1830), and his maternal cousin Boulos Massaad (1806–1890), in Ayn Warqa school, one of the most prestigious Maronite schools of the 19th century.
 Again, a family conflict, in which the Shidyaq were at odds with the Prince Bashir Shihab II, obliged their father Youssef Ash-Shidyaq to take refuge in Damascus, where he died in 1820.

 Faris left school and continued his studies under his older brothers Assaad and Tannous.
 He joined his brother Tannous as a copyist at the service of the Prince Haydar Shihab; their brother Assaad worked as the secretary of the Sheikh Ali Al-Emad in Kfarnabrakh, in the Chouf District.
 His brother Assaad's life had a major influence on the life and career of Faris.